 As a business owner, it is your legal responsibility to ensure all your waste is handled and disposed of properly.
 You are required to comply with the Duty of Care legislation which demonstrates how commercial or business waste should be stored, transported, disposed of and recorded.

 Disposing of your own business or commercial waste requires a waste carrier license by law in the UK.
 If someone else transports your waste it’s important to make sure of the following:

 - The individual or business involved is authorised to carry your waste.
 All companies licenced to carry or accept commercial waste are listed on the Environment Agency’s Public Registers.
 At Reclamet you will find us on the Waste Carriers Register for England.

 - Insist that all waste is transported to a licensed or exempt recycling site.

 - Supply a waste transfer note to your carrier, including a complete description of the waste, signed by both your business and the waste carrier and sign the declaration on the transfer note.

-In terms of waste storage, the Duty of Care legislation states you must store it securely on-site in containers that protect it from being contaminated with the wider environment or being disturbed by animals.
+Duty of care legislation states you must store waste safely and securely in containers that protect it from contamination with the environment or from animals.

 Aside from storing your waste correctly, you also need a business you can rely on to collect and transport your potentially hazardous substances to an approved site for disposal or recycling.
 From corroding electronics to a pile of sharp scrap metal which, if left unattended, could harm wildlife.